expo/expo/docs/pages/build-reference/variables.md

 ### How do environment variables work for my Expo Development Client builds?

 Environment variables set in your build profile that impact **app.config.js** will be used for configuring the development build.
-When you run `expo start` to load your app inside of your development build, only environment variables that are available on your development machine will be used for the app manifest; this becomes the same situation as described above for **expo start**.
+When you run `npx expo start` to load your app inside of your development build, only environment variables that are available on your development machine will be used for the app manifest; this becomes the same situation as described above for **expo start**.

 ### Can I just set my environment variables on a CI provider?